xcore/sw_serial_to_ethernet/doc_app_note/s2e_app_note.rst

   Yes, more logic may be added based on the spare logical core(s) available and interfaced to the existing logical cores using interfaces/channels to achieve any additional functionality.

-  * How to find IP for s2e device?
+  * How to find IP for a s2e device?
+If there are several S2E devices connected to a network, is there a way to assign or modify IP address for those devices?

-  UDP discovery feature is a part of the application used to discover any S2E devices available on the network.
+  UDP discovery feature is a part of this application, used in order to discover any S2E devices available on the network.
-  Refer to ``Using the application`` section of the ``Serial to Ethernet bridging application manual`` for usage details.
+  Refer to ``Using the application`` section of the ``Serial to Ethernet bridging application manual`` for more details.

   * Getting an exception after modifying few application parameters!